Tough, Rugged & Waterproof Smartphones that’ll Survive the Apocalypse

 If you’re looking for a smartphone that will survive

 the apocalypse in extreme conditions, then you’ve come to the right place.

 Whether your definition of extreme is the desert heat, being dropped, surviving underwater or being sealed from dust and dirt… There’s a rugged phone out there for you!

 I’ve put together this list of the toughest smartphones that you can get your hands on in 2018.
 I’ve also eliminated any smartphones that don’t meet modern smartphone performance standards including at least 3GB of RAM, 32GB of onboard storage and a HD Display.

 Don’t worry though, the second part of this extreme smartphones list covers some less powerful budget options that are still tough, waterproof & rugged.

 Have I missed your apocalyptic ready phone off the list?
-Comment below, or get in touch and if it’s tough enough I’ll add it to the rugged list.
+Comment below, or get in touch and… if it’s tough enough?
+I’ll add it to our rugged smartphone list!

 Don’t know an IP rating is?
-Don’t worry, I’ve explained what each of the common smartphone IP ratings mean at the end of this article.
+Don’t worry, I’ve explained each of the common smartphone IP ratings at the end of this article.

 Doogee S60 – Armoured Titan!